AlbusPercival91/IntegerDivision/README.md

 ## Usage
-Just input two numbers and get the console output:
+Just input two numbers and get the console output as shown in example:
 ```bash
 123456
 6543